F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

 ## Introduction

 This solution uses a CloudFormation Template to launch a 2-NIC deployment of a BIG-IP VE in an Amazon Virtual Private Cloud.
 In a 2-NIC implementation, one interface is for management and data-plane traffic from the Internet, and the second interface is connected into the Amazon networks where traffic is processed by the pool members in a traditional two-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.
-The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
+The BIG-IP VE has the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

 For information on getting started using F5's CFT templates on GitHub, see [Amazon Web Services: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).